Mount Athos

 Even if you are a man, it's not easy to obtain the requisite written permit to visit Mount Athos in Greece.
 Availability is limited.
 And you generally need to apply months in advance.

 Your chances of getting a permit are improved if you are a member of the Eastern Orthodox faith.
-Only ten permits per day to this wonder of Greece are issued to those not of that faith.
+Only ten permits per day to this wonder of Greece are issued those not of that faith.

 Cannot get a permit?